 Greater learning opportunities

-While structure in a company is undeniably valuable, it’s important to recognize when this structure becomes constricting.
+While structure in a company is undeniably valuable, we need to recognize when this structure becomes constricting.
 An organizational silo is another word for a system that separates employees, such as departments or sections.
 While silos play an important role in keeping a company running, it’s also vital for employees to recognize they are all team members.

 The best way to smash these silos is to emphasize a common goal and improve communications, according to Salesforce.com.
 With cross-team matching, managers can encourage teams that might be at odds to talk out their differences or just have them socialize.
 Cross-team matching can promote inclusivity and friendliness in daily action.
 Just the simple act of grabbing coffee or having a 15-minute check-in can encourage employees to see each other as team members, rather than as enemies.

-Silos are good for structure, but not so much for socialization; when managers open lines of communications across departments, it reminds employees that they’re all on the same team.
+Silos are good for structure, but not so much for socialization.
+When managers open lines of communication across departments, it reminds employees that they’re all on the same team.
 Connecting team members across departments help employees, especially new hires feel integrated into a team on both a personal and professional level.

 Onboarding and mentoring programs

-This is also where LEAD, the company culture app, can help.
-Not only can LEAD.bot help you introduce individual employees to each other, but it can also match entire teams together.
-With LEAD for Microsoft Teams, you can use the cross-team matching feature to have entire channels of people intermingle.
+Ready to initiate team matching?
+LEAD, the company culture app, can assist you in this process.
+Not only does LEAD.bot enable you to introduce individual employees to one another, but it also facilitates team matching.
+With LEAD for Microsoft Teams, you can utilize the cross-team matching feature to foster interaction between entire groups of people within channels.

-Start by downloading the LEAD app for Microsoft Teams.
-Then add LEAD.bot to the two Teams you want to match – make sure you’re adding the bot to Teams and not to two different channels.
-You can add LEAD to different Teams by searching for LEAD.bot in apps, then adding it to whichever Team you would like.
-Rinse and repeat for any other Teams you would like.
+To begin, download the LEAD app for Microsoft Teams.
+Next, add LEAD.bot to the two Teams you wish to match, ensuring that you add the bot to Teams themselves and not different channels.
+Search for LEAD.bot in the apps section and add it to the desired Teams.
+Repeat this process for any other Teams you wish to include.

-For example, if you want to set up a mentorship program, you would add all the mentors to one team and the mentees to another.
-Then add LEAD.bot to both teams, and access the dashboard.
-From there, you can select the mentor and mentees channel, customize when they meet, and voila!
-Your mentorship program was set up with just a few clicks.
+For instance, if you want to establish a mentorship program, assign all the mentors to one team and the mentees to another.
+Then, add LEAD.bot to both teams and access the dashboard.
+From there, you can select the mentor and mentees channels, customize their meeting schedules, and voila!
+Your mentorship program is set up with just a few clicks.